Abbreviations : Report Help

 Sigmaviruses infect insects in the order Diptera.
 Although currently classified sigmaviruses infect flies in either the families Drosophilidae or Muscidae, recent evidence indicates that sigmaviruses may occur in a much a wider range of dipteran insects (Longdon et al., 2015).
 Sigmaviruses are transmitted only vertically through eggs or sperm (Fleuriet 1988, Longdon et al., 2011).
 Sigmaviruses have not been associated with disease but flies infected with sigmaviruses become paralysed or die upon exposure to high concentrations of carbon dioxide (L'Heritier 1958, Longdon et al., 2010); however, this property has also been associated with other rhabdoviruses (Rosen 1980, Bussereau and Contamine 1980).

-Viruses assigned to different species within the genus Sigmavirus have several of the following characteristics: A) minimum amino acid sequence divergence of 20% in L; and B) occupy different ecological niches as evidenced by differences in hosts.
+Viruses assigned to different species within the genus Sigmavirus have one or both of the following characteristics: A) minimum amino acid sequence divergence of 20% in L; and B) occupy different ecological niches as evidenced by differences in hosts.

 Drosophila sturtevanti sigmavirus